 Successful Woodbury graduates are ambassadors for the University.
 They are visionary leaders who help individuals and communities flourish.
-They are known for being strong communicators, ethical thinkers, and creative problem solvers with a deep commitment to sustainability and social justice.
+They are known for being strong communicators, ethical thinkers, and creative problem solvers deeply committed to sustainability and social justice.
 They are knowledgeable in their disciplines and eager for collaboration and continuous learning.
 They integrate professional skills with global citizenship, entrepreneurial energy, and intellectual curiosity.